Facilitator: Brian C.

 (Roughly 45-120 minutes, depending on the complexity of the play we are working on.)

-Text Review: The evening’s presenter (Brian will start) will present a play from an original fight manual, in modern English translation (if needed), followed by a clear, descriptive interpretation of what the presenter thinks the play is talking about.
+Text Review: The evening’s presenter will present one or more techniques or plays from an original fight manual, in modern English translation (if needed), followed by a clear, descriptive interpretation of what the presenter thinks the play is talking about.

 Slow, step by step walk through: Students pair up and move by move work through the interpretation with reference to the text/translation at each step.
 This is where to talk about footwork, body dynamics, power generation, etc. The students then reverse roles and do it again.
 Discussion is encouraged.